uber/cadence/docs/design/2290-cadence-ndc.md

 Since run 2 appears in data center B first, run 1 cannot be replicated as runnable due to rule `at most one run open` (see above), thus, `zombie` workflow state is introduced.
 Zombie state indicates a workflow which cannot be actively mutated by a data center (assuming corresponding domain is active in this data center).
 A zombie workflow can only be changed by replication task.

-Run 1 will be replicated similar as run 2, except run 1's workflow state will be zombie before run 1 reaches completion.
+Run 1 will be replicated similar to run 2, except run 1's workflow state will be zombie before run 1 reaches completion.

 ### Workflow Task Processing

 In the context of Cadence NDC, workflow mutable state is an entity which tracks all pending tasks.
-Prior to the introduction of Cadence NDC, workflow history events are from a signle branch, and Cadence server will only append new events to workflow history.
+Prior to the introduction of Cadence NDC, workflow history events are from a single branch, and Cadence server will only append new events to workflow history.

 After the introduction of Cadence NDC, it is possible that a workflow can have multiple workflow history branches.
 Tasks generated according to one history branch maybe invalidated by history branch switching during conflict resolution.